Am I eligible for scholarships?

 - Receive a VIP pass to Tech's ski hill, golf course, Student Development Complex (with workout facility, pool, basketball courts, and more), trails, athletic and arts events, and mineral museum.

-In addition, you are welcome to participate in the Husky Host program, an opportunity to experience life as a Michigan Tech student by spending the night with one of our student hosts anytime during the school year, excluding exam periods and term breaks.
+When available, you are welcome to participate in the Husky Host program, an opportunity to experience life as a Michigan Tech student by spending the night with one of our student hosts anytime during the school year, excluding exam periods and term breaks.

 Schedule your visit online or give us a call at 888-688-1885.